World War II

 Some say it was simply a continuation of the First World War that had theoretically ended in 1918.
 Others point to 1931, when Japan seized Manchuria from China.
 Others to Italy’s invasion and defeat of Abyssinia (Ethiopia) in 1935, Adolf Hitler’s re-militarization of Germany’s Rhineland in 1936, the Spanish Civil War (1936–1939), and Germany’s occupation of Czechoslovakia in 1938 are sometimes cited.
 The two dates most often mentioned as “the beginning of World War II” are July 7, 1937, when the “Marco Polo Bridge Incident” led to a prolonged war between Japan and China, and September 1, 1939, when Germany invaded Poland, which led Britain and France to declare war on Hitler’s Nazi state in retaliation.
 From the invasion of Poland until the war ended with Japan’s surrender in September 1945, most nations around the world were engaged in armed combat.

-Here 101 major FACTS about WORLD WAR II Drop Your feedback if you Gain some Knowledge
+Here 101 major FACTS about WORLD WAR II

 1.The number of Chinese killed by the Japanese during World War II is greater than the number of Jews killed in the Holocaust.

 2.The Mosque of Paris helped Jews escape the Nazis by giving them Muslim IDs during World War II .

 3. A Japanese Soldier didn’t surrender until 29 years after WW2 was over, in 1974.

 4.U.S.
 Soldier John R. McKinney held off over 100 Japanese soldiers single-handedly in World War II .